 The legal term for the notice explanation is "Detailed Explanation of Non-Coverage".

-• Reviewers tell you their decision within one full day after getting all the information they need.
+Reviewers provide their decision within one full day after getting all the information they need.

-• We will provide your covered services for as long as they are medically necessary.
+We will provide your covered services for as long as they are medically necessary.